Other treatments are often used

 Achilles tendon rupture

-cast or similar device can be used to immobilize a ruptured Achilles tendon,
+cast or similar device can be used to prevent the

-lower leg and ankle from moving.
-Treatment with this type of device may take as
+lower leg and ankle from moving (immobilization).
+This type of treatment may take as

 long as 6 months to completely heal a tendon.
 This is usually followed by a